Perfectgoose6573/YT-Music-Always-Video/README.md

 All settings are stored locally using the browser’s storage API and are used only to control the extension’s behavior.

-No analytics, tracking, advertising, or external servers are used.
+The extension does not use analytics, tracking, advertising, or external servers.

 ---